Tokelon/tokTales-templates/README.md

 | tokTales-template-default | The default template that supports all platforms. | ![tokTales-template-default CI](https://github.com/Tokelon/tokTales-templates/workflows/tokTales-template-default%20CI/badge.svg) |
 | tokTales-template-desktop | A template with support for the Desktop platform. | ![tokTales-template-desktop CI](https://github.com/Tokelon/tokTales-templates/workflows/tokTales-template-desktop%20CI/badge.svg) |
 | tokTales-template-android | A template with support for the Android platform. | ![tokTales-template-android CI](https://github.com/Tokelon/tokTales-templates/workflows/tokTales-template-android%20CI/badge.svg) |

+## How to Use

+These templates are meant to be used as starting points from which to develop an application using this project.
+There are multiple templates, each for different use cases, focused mainly on the platform support they provide.

+For more resources see **[Resource Hub](https://github.com/Tokelon/tokTales/wiki/Resources)**.

 ## Setup